Hacker0x01/pingpong/README.md

 ### Walking directions
 - The normal walking direction is counterclockwise.
-- It's allowed to deviate from the normal walking direction, as long as the player doesn't [gandalf](#vocabulary) another position or changes his place in the line.
+- It's allowed to deviate from the normal walking direction, as long as the player doesn't [gandalf](#vocabulary) another position or changes its place in the line.

 ### Lives
 - Every player gets one life at the start of every round.
 - When a player wins a finale the player will win a life.
 - Lives can be accumulated, there is no maximum.
 - Players losing a life are required to shout the number of remaining lives.
-A player lost his second-to-last life is required to shout ["reset"](#vocabulary).
+A player lost its second-to-last life is required to shout ["reset"](#vocabulary).
 - Players without any lives left lost the round.
 - Quitting the round voluntarily will automatically destroy all accumulated lives – it's either win or lose.